Teqqles/scala-katas/README.md

 # Scala Katas

-A repo for practicing Scala implementation using code katas
+A repo for practicing Scala implementation using code katas.
+Feel free to download, browse through the tests and have a go with your own implementation.

 ## Fizz Buzz